Cori L. McGuire’s Refined Parenting Coordination Method

 • reducing emotional escalation

-• introducing external containment
+• creating external containment

 • slowing decision‑making